pmlopes/presentations/README.md

 * <!-- .element: class="fragment grow" --> Has high performance
 * <!-- .element: class="fragment grow" --> Scales without code change
 * <!-- .element: class="fragment grow" --> Is resilient to failure

+Notes:
+  Lets summarize what we've covered so far: A reactive system makes your users happy, It brings hight performance by using your computing resources effectively (probably it could even reduce your cloud bill).
+It scales up and down without code changes so you can adapt to load as needed.
+And because of this elasticity it is also resilient to failure as each service can be respawn at any moment and take over the load of a bad behaved one.

 ---